Monday, March 1st

-Based on your parent feedback, students have been scheduled into one of three tracks starting on October 19th.
+Based on your prior parent feedback, students have been scheduled into one of three tracks starting Monday, March 1st.

-- Track A (Hybrid)= Students attending school in person on Monday & Thursday and REMOTELY on Tuesday, Wednesday & Friday.
+- Track A (Hybrid)= These are students attending school in person on Monday & Thursday and REMOTELY on Tuesday, Wednesday & Friday.

-- Track B (Hybrid)= Students attending school in person on Tuesday & Friday and REMOTELY on Monday, Wednesday & Thursday.
+- Track B (Hybrid)= These are students attending school in person on Tuesday & Friday and REMOTELY on Monday, Wednesday & Thursday.

-- Track C (Remote)= Students only attending class REMOTELY (no in person class).
+- Track C (Remote)= These are students attending class REMOTELY (no in person class).

 Hybrid students should attend class in person based on the times in the links below.

-All parents/guardians should have been contacted prior to Friday, October 9th informing you what schedule track your student has been registered in.
+All parents/guardians should have been contacted prior to Friday, February 26th, reminding you what schedule track your student has been registered in.
 Parents can also see what track your student is in by logging into your PowerSchool Parent Portal Account.
 (If you do not have a Parent Portal Account, you can click on this link to get started).

-Once you know what track your student will be in starting Monday, October 19th, use the links above to find out what bell schedule their school will be using starting Quarter 2.
+Once you know what track your student will be in starting Monday, March 1st, use the links above to find out what bell schedule their school will be using.